sssyntax/rvctf-writeups/rev/a001.out (Cyberthon Training)/solution.md

 }
 ```

-i looked into it, and i realised it was definitely xoring something. so i ran it through chatgpt to get me a xoring function in python, and i didn't know the seed so i had to brute force it. this code brute forces seeds until it gets the correct one.
+i looked into it, and i realised it was definitely xoring something. so i ran it through chatgpt to get me a xorshift32 function in python, and i didn't know the seed so i had to brute force it. this code brute forces seeds until it gets the correct one.

 ```
 POOL = (